GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 4
 ```

-Although function acts quite different from variable, they can be treated just the same when assigned to variable.
+Although function acts quite different from variables, they can be treated just the same when assigned to a variable.

 ```python
 # ORIGINAL FUNCTION